The Italiens called him

 doubt; for the other, faith becomes present through

 doubt, i.e., in the form of doubt.
-It is the basic quality of human destiny
+It is the essential quality of human destiny

 to find the finality of one's existence only in this unending rivalry of